enghausen/0x08-exercises/README.md

 5 6 3 4
 ```

-##### Handout
+**Handout**
-It might be a good idea to initialize the array to make it easier read the output, here is a function that does that
+It's a good idea to initialize the array to make it easier debug.
+Here is a function that does that
 ```c
 void init(int* array, int count) {
   for(int i = 0; i < count; i++) {